Tyrrrz/interview-questions/C#/Heap vs stack.md

       obj 1      free     obj 3         obj 4
 ```

 As a result of the fragmentation, the memory usage becomes less efficient.
 To deal with this, garbage collector may rearrange the memory so that there are no gaps.
-This is done by simply copying the bytes around.
-This operation is called "defragmentation".
+This is done by simply copying the bytes around, in an operation called "defragmentation".

 ```
 HEAP: